The Bad Boy (film): Plot

-Small town youth Jimmie Bates (Robert Harron) is a well-intentioned, but troubled youth.
+Small town youth Jimmie Bates is a well-intentioned, but troubled youth.
 Jimmie is a rowdy boy who is always getting into trouble and playing pranks on his friends and neighbors.
-Although deeply in love with young Mary (Mildred Harris), he eventually spurns Mary's affection for the more outgoing and worldly young Ruth (Colleen Moore).
+Although deeply in love with young Mary, he eventually spurns Mary's affection for the more outgoing and worldly young Ruth.

-Eventually, Jimmie's father Mr. Bates (Richard Henry Cummings), in a fit of exasperation with the boy's antics, beats him severely and Jimmie runs away from home.
+Eventually, Jimmie's father Mr. Bates, in a fit of exasperation with the boy's antics, beats him severely and Jimmie runs away from home.
 While on the lam Jimmie becomes involved with a criminal gang of thieves and Jimmie serves a sentence in jail.
 After completing his sentence, Jimmie vows to turn over a new leaf.
 However, the gang of thieves decide they are going to rob Jimmie's hometown bank.
-Jimmie tries desperately to foil the attempt during the robbery and is wounded and arrested by the sheriff (William H. Brown) as the robbery suspect.
+Jimmie tries desperately to foil the attempt during the robbery and is wounded and arrested by the sheriff as the robbery suspect.
 Jimmie escapes from jail and seeks out his true love Mary who hides Jimmie at her home and nurses him back to health.

 After regaining his strength, Jimmie sets about vindicating himself to his parents and townspeople.
 Jimmie eventually pursues and captures real perpetrator in his father's yard.
 After his capture, the criminal finally admits that Jimmie was not a participant in the robbery attempt and Jimmie is finally redeemed in the eyes of his family.